ibm-cloud-docs/ContinuousDelivery/sonarqube_integration.md

 | user_password | optional, updatable | Password | user_password | The password or token to authenticate with the SonarQube server.
 You can use a toolchain secrets reference for this parameter.
 For more information about secrets references, see [Protecting your sensitive data in {{site.data.keyword.contdelivery_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials). |
 {: caption="Table 1.
 SonarQube tool integration parameters" caption-side="bottom"}

-## Learn more about SonarQube
-{: #sonarqube-learn-more}

-To learn more about SonarQube, see [Integrate your SonarQube analysis into your toolchain](https://www.ibm.com/blogs/cloud-archive/2017/06/integrate-sonarqube-analysis-into-your-toolchain/){: external}.